angus-g/lagrangian-filtering/docs/installation.rst

    $ cd lagrangian-filtering
    $ virtualenv env
    $ source env/bin/activate
-   $ pip install -r requirements.txt
    $ pip install -e .

-This will install both `lagrangian-filtering` and `parcels` as development packages, where changes to the files in the git repository will be reflected in your Python environment.
+This will install `lagrangian-filtering` as a development package, where changes to the files in the git repository will be reflected in your Python environment.
 To update `lagrangian-filtering`, run

 .. code-block:: console